Hermann Kotzschmar: Death

+Legacy

-Hermann Kotzchamar's legacy includes two students who left an indelible mark on American music and music education, John Knowles Paine, American's first composer of large scale orchestral works and America's first music professor, and Cyrus H. K. Curtis, who, having become one of America's richest men publishing magazines including the Ladies' Home Journal and The Saturday Evening Post, became a music philanthropist who donated several important organs, funded the early Philadelphia Orchestra, and provided, through his daughter's memorial gifts, the Curtis Institute of Music.
+Hermann Kotzchamar's legacy includes two students who left an indelible mark on American music and music education: John Knowles Paine, American's first composer of large scale orchestral works and America's first music professor, and Cyrus H. K. Curtis, who, having become one of America's richest men publishing magazines including the Ladies' Home Journal and The Saturday Evening Post, became a music philanthropist who donated several important organs, funded the early Philadelphia Orchestra, and provided, through his daughter's memorial gifts, the Curtis Institute of Music.

+His other student includes Cora S. Briggs.